Kushaan-SSSK/PediaSignal/replit.md

-# PediaSignal AI - Pediatric Emergency Training Platform
+# PediaSignal - Pediatric Emergency Training Platform

 ## Overview

-PediaSignal AI is a comprehensive full-stack platform focused on solving pediatric emergency and education problems using AI.
+PediaSignal is a comprehensive full-stack platform focused on solving pediatric emergency and education problems using AI.
 The system includes medical training simulations, X-ray analysis for abuse detection, misinformation monitoring, and a parent triage chatbot.
 The platform uses role-based authentication to provide different access levels for medical students, pediatricians, and administrators.

 ## User Preferences